Burn for You (INXS song)

 "Burn for You" is a song by Australian rock band INXS that features on the band's fourth album The Swing.
 It was the third single to be released from the album and peaked at #3 on the Australian chart in August 1984, remaining there for two weeks.

-Australian singers Jenny Morris and Sherine Abeyratne provided backing vocals for the song.
+Jenny Morris (New Zealand born) and Sherine Abeyratne provided backing vocals for the song.